 - Unwrap the foil from your crab legs and serve.

 After initially serving your crab legs and packing them up to store, the best way to keep them fresh is in the refrigerator.
 Place them in a plastic container or dish with an airtight lid or plastic wrap.
-Be sure they’re in the fridge within two hours after cooking.
+Be sure they’re in the fridge within 2 hours after cooking.
 Add ice packs to the top and bottom of your container or dish for enhanced freshness.
-Packed like this, you can expect your crab meat to keep for 3 to 5 days in the fridge.
+Packed like this, the USDA notes that cooked shellfish like crab can be stored in the fridge for three to four days.

 Alternatively, you can store your crab legs in the freezer.
 You can use the same container or dish or opt for freezer bags to save space.
-With proper care, you can expect 2 to 3 months of shelf life from your decadent delicacies.
+With proper care, expect up to three months of shelf life from your decadent delicacies, according to the USDA.

 Whatever you choose to pair with your delicious dinner, the most important thing is that you relax and enjoy yourself — whether you’re solo or with family and friends.
 Bon appétit!